Close Encounters of Fiddler

 Step 1: Capture HTTPS Connects

 Start by downloading and installing Fiddler from Telerik’s website.
-Once installed, enable HTTPS traffic decryption in Fiddler, and allow the Proxy Certificate to be installed.
+Once installed, select “Capture HTTPS Connects” and “Decrypt HTTPS Traffic” to ensure all HTTPS traffic is decrypted in Fiddler.
+After selecting the option, make sure you allow the Proxy Certificate to be installed.

 This step is essential, as without decrypt HTTPS traffic enabled, you won’t see the necessary details for troubleshooting.